 Purina Gentle Cat Food Recall

-While Nestlé Purina PetCare has many cat food recalls over the years, their Purina Cat Chow Gentle cat food has never been recalled.
+While Nestlé Purina PetCare has had many cat food recalls over the years, their Purina Cat Chow Gentle cat food has never been recalled.

 The Purina Cat Chow Gentle cat food is prepared using premium protein and natural prebiotic fiber without artificial colors or additives.
 This helps support your cat’s digestive health while helping her stay nourished and healthy.
 If your furry feline friend has a sensitive tummy, try this brand.
 The formula is available for all life stages.